jcmayoral/mas_thesis_ws/README.md

 sudo make install<br />

 ### Testing
-type qt_vision in any terminal
+type collision_detection in any terminal

-## Navigation
+## Collisions_stuff

-We suggest an extension of the original move_base package to handle collisions.
-In case you intend to use it:
+We suggest an extension of the original move_base package to handle collisions being heavily based on the original navigation stack.

-cd navigation<br />
+## vision_utls_ros

-git checkout collisions<br />
+The master branch is designed for OpenCV 2.4.8 available by default in the indigo distribution of ROS.
+If kinetic version is required, checkout the kinetic_devel branch.